 Request for continued funding from the state aid to the courts fund and the local set-aside.
+The state aid to the courts fund is also referred to as the Fill the Gap fund.

 Discussion:

 The state aid to the courts fund is established consisting of monies appropriated to the fund and monies allocated pursuant to ARS 41-2421.
 The purpose of the fund, established in ARS 12-102.02, is to provide state aid to the superior court, including the clerk of the superior court, and justice courts for the processing of criminal cases.